Insurtech and Business Insurance

 Data breaches could lead to:

 Cyberattacks cause various damages to your business which can lead to revenue loss.
-Revenue loss can arise from:
+In addition, revenue loss can arise from:

 - Forfeiture of business contracts